TheHummel/cil-monocular-depth/README.md

 # Monocular Depth Project for CIL, ETH Zurich (Spring 2025)

+For the following 5 models the provided example notebook on kaggle has been used as a base and we have mainly adjusted the model definition section as well as added a function for the scale-invariant RMSE loss.

 ## Baseline model 1: Basic UNet

-The basic Unet is a bigger version of the UNet given in the provided example on kaggle with 4 Encoder, Decoder blocks and can be found in --------.
+The basic Unet is a bigger version of the UNet given in the provided example on kaggle with 4 Encoder, Decoder blocks.
+The associated file can be found in --------.

 ## Baseline model 2: MiDaS Decoder Finetuned:

-This is the pre-trained model from huggingface for finetuning the decoder on the dataset from kaggle.
-The File to run it is located in --------.
+This is the pre-trained model from huggingface where we finetuned the decoder on the dataset.
+In our report we made use of both the MiDaS version with [ViT backbone](https://huggingface.co/Intel/dpt-hybrid-midas) and the [Swinv2 backbone](https://huggingface.co/Intel/dpt-swinv2-base-384).
+The File to train either option is located at --------.

 ## Baseline model 3: MiDaS with full skip connection network: